EarthScope/strain-processing-notebooks/README.md

 Once the kernel has started, click the last link in the terminal to load Jupyer Lab in a browser
 >  http://127.0.0.1:8888/lab?token=...

-To test things are working, navigate to notebooks directory and run the environment-test.ipynb notebook.
-Please reach out to mike.gottlieb@earthscope.org if you run into issues.
+**To test things are working, navigate to notebooks directory and run the environment-test.ipynb notebook.
+Please reach out to mike.gottlieb@earthscope.org if you run into problems.**

 If you are unfamiliar with Jupyter, we suggest taking a look through the Jupyter tutorials linked under the ```help > Jupyter Reference``` menu in Jupyter Lab.